-Both in 2018 and 2019, we polled CCW attendees about the critical issues they’re facing in two overarching categories: agent challenges and operational challenges.
-We checked back in on those topics again this year, and as we discovered, while the industry is changing at a rapid clip, the same big challenges persist year after year.
+Every year we poll CCW attendees about the critical issues they’re facing in two overarching categories: agent challenges and operational challenges.
+We checked back in on those topics again recently and, as we discovered, while the industry is changing at a rapid clip, the same big challenges persist year after year.

 Top Contact Center Challenges

 From the agent standpoint, the most prevalent challenges in 2020 revolve around improving the human touch in customer conversations and enhancing customer-facing skills, themes we heard both in 2018 and in 2019.
 It’s clear that, even in a world where technology and artificial intelligence are now commonplace in call centers, the need for those uniquely human skills isn’t going away.
 If anything, contact centers that place a priority on developing their agents’ ability to go “beyond the script” by building rapport, creating value and connecting emotionally with their customers will have a distinct advantage.

 On the operational side, managers are still struggling with issues related to turnover, getting new agents ramped up quickly enough, coaching effectively, improving cross-selling and trying to understand where the root problems are when it comes to moving the needle on results.
 This time around, though, it wasn’t just one or two of these problems that stood out.
 Instead, managers told us they’re being challenged equally in all of these areas.